Premature Withdrawal of Fixed Deposit

 Depending on the lender you have chosen, you may have to pay a significant sum of money as a penalty.
 This could range from 0.50% to even up to 2% of the FD amount.
 So, before you prematurely close your FD, ensure that you are prepared to pay this penalty.

 Choose a lender that makes premature withdrawal easy and has flexible terms.
-Consider opening a Fixed Deposit with Bajaj Finance, which charges a low premature withdrawal fee while offering an attractive rate of interest on FD.
+Consider opening a Fixed Deposit with Bajaj Finance, which charges a low premature withdrawal fee while offering an attractive FD interest rate.

 Disadvantages of premature withdrawal